Skip to Main Content

 perks evaluated

-When evaluating the best gas cards, we consider a mix of factors, including how cards score in our proprietary card rating system and whether cards offer features that fit the priorities of a diverse group of cardholders, from earning rewards in popular categories to scoring a large sign-up bonus or high-value perks.
-Whenever possible, we also feature cards that are available at various credit levels and price points.
+When evaluating the best gas rewards cards, we consider a mix of factors, including how cards score in our proprietary card rating system and whether cards offer features that fit the priorities of a diverse group of cardholders.
+While a card’s gas rewards rate is important, we also take into account how its other bonus categories impact its ongoing value, the quality of its sign-up bonus, and whether it’s available at various credit levels and price points.

-We analyzed over 150 of the most popular cards and scored each based on its rewards rate, estimated annual earnings, welcome bonus value, APR, fees, perks and more to determine whether it belonged in this month’s roundup of the best gas cards.
+We analyzed over 150 of the most popular rewards cards and scored each based on its rewards rate, restimated annual earnings, welcome bonus value, APR, fees, perks and more to determine whether it belonged in this month’s roundup of the best gas cards.